Presentation icon

 Power Based Personal Violence

 • You+Me+We: An interactive conversation that focuses on college dating culture, creating healthy relationships, establishing consent, and being there to support a friend.
 The presentation emphasizes the importance of communication and boundaries in all types of relationships.
 You are guaranteed to learn something new about yourself and others.
-Time needed: 60 minutes
+Time Needed: 60 minutes

 Sexual Health

 • Hookup Culture: This interactive presentation looks at national, generational, and FSU campus trends on dating, sex, and hookups.
 We also explore what research tells us about consent, pleasure, and safety during hookups.
-Time needed: 60 minutes
+Time Needed: 60 minutes

 Wellness

 • Sleep Well: As a college student, there are many factors that may make maintaining a regular sleep schedule difficult, such as living in residence hall, studying for exams, late classes, and socializing.
 This presentation will give some suggestions on ways you can modify your daily routine to promote better sleep.
-Time needed: 60 minutes
+Time Needed: 60 minutes